NASA rover lands on Mars to look for signs of ancient life

 China’s spacecraft includes a smaller rover that also will be seeking evidence of life — if it makes it safely down from orbit in May or June.

-Two older NASA landers are still humming along on Mars: 2012′s Curiosity rover and 2018′s InSight.
+Perseverance was on its own during the NASA-described “seven minutes of terror” descent.

-Perseverance was on its own during its descent, a maneuver often described by NASA as “seven minutes of terror.”
+Flight controllers waited helplessly as the preprogrammed spacecraft hit the thin, 95% carbon dioxide Martian atmosphere at 12,100 mph, or 16 times the speed of sound, slowing as it plummeted.

-In addition to mining the rocks, Perseverance will conduct an experiment in which it will convert small amounts of the mostly carbon dioxide atmosphere into oxygen, a process that could be a boon to future astronauts by providing breathable air and an ingredient for rocket fuel.
+Perseverance will conduct an experiment in which it will convert small amounts of carbon dioxide in the atmosphere into oxygen, a process that could be a boon to future astronauts by providing breathable air and an ingredient for rocket fuel.

 The rover is also equipped with a record 25 cameras and two microphones, many of them turned on during descent.
 Among the never-before-seen views NASA intends to send back in the next couple days: the enormous supersonic parachute billowing open and the ground getting closer.